Reporting steps

 • re-lodge your report during the review period.

-Complete all Notification and Access requirements
+Complete all notification and access requirements

 • Make public reports accessible to employees and any shareholders or members of the employer.